cesbit/trender/README.md

 - *Simple*:
  	Well, you have to decide for yourself if this is a good thing.
-TRender is not extensivery rich in its capabilities but still can include and extend templates, it has conditional statements for loops and can use blocks and macros.
+TRender is not extensivery rich in its capabilities but still can include and extend templates, it has conditional statements, for loops and can use blocks and macros.
 The template language has some resemblance with Quik (another template engine) but is somewhat different.

 Quick usage